santannarenata/Home-Value_project/README.md

 2. Use Machine Learning in the context of technologies learned.

-3.You must use: Scikit-Learn and/or another machine learning library.
+3. You must use: Scikit-Learn and/or another machine learning library.

 4. You must use at least two of the below: